 The conditions under which engagement is required, include, but are not limited to:

 - research conducted on First Nations, Inuit or Métis lands;

-- recruitment criteria that include Aboriginal identity as a factor for the entire study or for a subgroup in the study;
+- recruitment criteria that include Indigenous identity as a factor for the entire study or for a subgroup in the study;

 - research that seeks input from participants regarding a community’s cultural heritage, artefacts, traditional knowledge or unique characteristics;

-- research in which Aboriginal identity or membership in an Aboriginal community is used as a variable for the purpose of analysis of the research data; and
+- research in which Indigenous identity or membership in an Aboriginal community is used as a variable for the purpose of analysis of the research data; and

-- interpretation of research results that will refer to Aboriginal communities, peoples, language, history or culture.
+- interpretation of research results that will refer to Indigenous communities, peoples, language, history or culture.

 Ethics review for multi-center research presents many challenges to researchers and REBs.
 In order to minimize the duplication of effort and the time delays associated with concurrent or serial ethics review, McMaster University, Conestoga College and Mohawk College shall co-ordinate a coordinated ethics review process.